Juandnxt/co-working/SUPABASE_SETUP.md

 - Verify your connection string is correct
 - Check that your IP is allowed in Supabase Dashboard > Settings > Database > Connection pooling
 - Try using the direct connection format (port 5432)
+- Make sure the password doesn't have special characters that need URL encoding

 ### Error: "Password authentication failed"
 - Verify your database password is correct
 - You can reset it in Settings > Database > Database password
+- Make sure there are no extra spaces in the connection string
+- If your password has special characters, they may need to be URL encoded (e.g., `!` becomes `%21`)

+### Error: "EPERM: operation not permitted"
+- This is a Windows file permission issue, not a database connection issue
+- Close any programs that might be using Prisma (VS Code, terminal, etc.)
+- Try running the command as administrator
+- Or restart your computer and try again

 ### Error: "Relation does not exist"
 - Run `npm run db:push` to create the tables